 We know that supporting discovery research leads to future cures.
-With cancer set to become the leading cause of death worldwide by 2030, it’s more important than ever to start the search for new cures today.
+With the 2020 prediction that the number of cancer cases worldwide will increase by 55% by 2040, it's more important than ever...
 You can help us by giving scientists the time and tools they need to find new ways to prevent, diagnose and treat cancer.

 We start cures for cancer.
 And so can you.
 Become a Curestarter today.

 A myth that we often hear is that there’s already a cure for cancer, but it’s being hidden.
 Our experts explain why this isn't the case.